Tobi3010/VR-portals/README.md

 </h3>

 # About This Project
 This project explores the impact of audio-visual design on user experience and presence in virtual reality (VR) portals.
 We conducted a user study to evaluate four portal transition techniques: no visual/audio, visual-only, audio-only, and both visual and audio.
 The goal was to determine which design most effectively enhances presence and continuity during portal-based teleportation.
-Results showed that adding audio-visual previews significantly improved presence and continuity, with audio proving to have the strongest impact.
-This work provides insights into optimizing portal designs for a more engaging and immersive VR experience.
+Results showed that adding audio-visual previews significantly improved presence and continuity.
+This work provides insights into optimizing portal designs for a more engaging and presence VR experience.

 ## Learn more
 - PAPER :: To read our research paper, look at our repository and find "Portals-in-VR.pdf".